Percolative properties of Brownian interlacements and its vacant set: Existence of Non-Trivial Phase Transition for the Vacant Set

 \subsection{Preliminary results for the upper bound on the threshold}

 In this subsection we prepare all the ingredients for the proof of the first part of (\ref{eq:pt}), namely the finiteness of the percolation threshold $\alpha^*_1$.
 We fix, only in this subsection,

 We now assign symbols to the crossing events that we consider in this subsection.
-For all $\alpha>0$, and $n\in\mathbb{N}$, we write (see the beginning of Section \ref{notations} for the definition of a continuous path)
+For all $\alpha>0$, and $n\in\mathbb{N}$, we write (see the beginning of Section \ref{notations} for the definition of a continuous path and (\ref{eq:betachoice}) for the definition of $\beta$)

 and